dtothefp/phantomcss-gitdiff/README.md

 **This is a modified version of PhantomCSS** The modifications overwrite diffed images over original images in the specified screenshots directory so that only diffed images will be pushed to GitHub and reviewed in the GitHub file diff GUI.
 This plugin alone will not cleanup after itself and will leave images with .diff and .fail extensions in your screenshots folder.
-It is meant to be used along with grunt-phantomcss-github-diff plugin which will run the task, spawn the phantom/casper process, and cleanup leftovers.
+It is meant to be used along with [grunt-phantomcss-gitdiff](https://github.com/dtothefp/grunt-phantomcss-gitdiff) which will run the task, spawn the phantom/casper process, and cleanup leftovers.

 PhantomCSS-GitHub-Diff
 ==========